 Inspectors Say Iran Is Still Abiding by the Nuclear Deal

-(Bloomberg) -- As Europe’s top diplomatic officials convened in Vienna to discuss how to preserve the Iran nuclear accord, international atomic inspectors said the the Islamic Republic continued to abide by the landmark agreement abandoned by the U.S.
+(Bloomberg) -- As Europe’s top diplomatic officials convened in Vienna to discuss how to preserve the Iran nuclear accord, international atomic inspectors said the Iranians continued to abide by the landmark agreement abandoned by the U.S.

 Iran is still allowing intrusive International Atomic Energy Agency inspections while keeping its nuclear capacity and material below thresholds allowed under the July 2015 deal, inspectors wrote Thursday in a six-page restricted report seen by Bloomberg News.
 Publication of the report coincides with European Union consultations about the deal, which was jettisoned by President Donald Trump in May.

 The IAEA conducted snap inspections “to all the sites and locations in Iran which it needed to visit,” read the report, which will be released when the IAEA’s board meets in September.
-“The agency continues to verify the non-diversion of declared nuclear material.”
+“The agency continues to verify the non-diversion of declared nuclear material at the nuclear facilities and locations outside facilities where nuclear material is customarily used.”

 The U.S. decision to roll back the Joint Comprehensive Plan of Action between Iran and world powers has raised pressure on EU foreign policy chief Federica Mogherini, who helped seal negotiations over the agreement and still coordinates its dispute-resolution mechanism.
 Top diplomats from France and Germany have become increasingly vocal in calling for the EU to adopt policies to sidestep U.S. sanctions threats.